Talk That Talk: Live performances

 Rihanna's first performance of "Talk That Talk" was made on The Jonathan Ross Show, in the United Kingdom, aired on March 3, 2012.
 The singer performed a solo version of the track, and was also interviewed.
 Rihanna performed "Where Have You Been" for the first time live at the 2012 Post-Grammy Charity Fundraiser, along with "We Found Love", on February 13, 2012.
 On April 15, 2012, Rihanna performed the Song at the Coachella Valley Music and Arts Festival, along with "We Found Love".
 She wasn't an official performer at the festival but she joined Calvin Harris on his set.

 On May 5, 2012, Rihanna performed "Where Have You Been" and a Medley of "Birthday Cake" and "Talk That Talk" on Saturday Night Live in the United States.
 The performance of "Where Have You Been" featured an aesthetic similar to that of the music video; the SNL set was decorated in a One Thousand and One Nights fashion.
 Rihanna and her backup dancers performed a highly choreographed dance routine, the same as the music video, and they wore Arabian inspired outfits.
 The performance of the medley with the original interlude version of "Birthday Cake" and "Talk That Talk" started with the singer performing "Birthday Cake" and featured Rihanna in an all black outfit with a giant spiders web as the backdrop behind her.
 After she performed a short section of the song, it transitioned into "Talk That Talk", where she performed her part of the song in full, without the rap vocal by Jay-Z. On May 14, 2012, Rihanna performed "Where Have You Been" at the 2012 Robin Hood Benefit in New York.
 The performance was in Cleopatra style.
 Rihanna also performed the song on American Idols season 11 finale on May 23, 2012.

 Rihanna later performed "We Found Love", "Talk That Talk", "Birthday Cake" and "Where Have You Been" at Radio 1's Hackney Weekend on May 24, 2012, where she also performed her previous singles "Run This Town" and "Umbrella".
 Lastly, on September 6, 2012, Rihanna and ASAP Rocky performed the remix of "Cockiness (Love It)" at the 2012 MTV Video Music Awards in a medley with "We Found Love".

 Documentary

-"Road to Talk That Talk" shows Rihanna behind the scenes during the production of the album.
-The first part of "Road to Talk That Talk" was released onto the internet on February 17, 2012.
-In the viral video Rihanna takes the cameras back stage on the last day of the Loud Tour, to the studio whilst she talks about the track listing and to Barbados with her family.
-The second part of "Road to Talk That Talk" was released May 9, 2012 in which Rihanna videoed the rest of her trip to Barbados, to the hotel where she was with Katy Perry, behind the photo shoots and she spoke on her breakdown.
+The album was supported by a two-part documentary, "Road to Talk That Talk", that shows Rihanna behind the scenes during its production.
+The first part of "Road to Talk That Talk", which was released onto the internet on February 17, 2012, shows Rihanna back stage on the last day of her Loud Tour, and in the studio whilst she talks about the track listing of Talk That Talk, and in Barbados with her family.
+The second part of "Road to Talk That Talk", which was released May 9, 2012, shows Rihanna during the rest of her trip to Barbados, and in the hotel where she was with Katy Perry, and behind the scenes of the photoshoots, and talking about her breakdown.